angelomaia/angelomaia/README.md

 </div>

 ```
 My profile picture has been generated using Stable Diffusion model calibrated with my face.

-The result was so astonishing that I had to share it.

 The prompt used is top secret =]
 ```